Hermeneutics of feminism in Islam: History and context

-Social, cultural and political behavior of Muslim individuals, groups, institutions and states are deeply influenced today by Islamic advice literature, including religious interpretive traditions.
+The social, cultural, and political behavior of Muslim individuals, groups, institutions, and states is deeply influenced today by Islamic advice literature, including religious interpretive traditions.

 According to several scholars, including Shemeem Burney Abbas, many hadiths were corrupted or even fabricated after the death of Muhammad.
-Abbas posits the creation of hadiths was possibly a recreational activity, sharing stories for public entertainment; for others, it was an opportunity to exploit a skewed interpretation for vested interests in a culture of fiercely competitive power dynamics.
+Abbas posits that the creation of hadiths was possibly a recreational activity, sharing stories for public entertainment; for others, it was an opportunity to exploit a skewed interpretation for vested interests in a culture of fiercely competitive power dynamics.
 According to Abbas, patriarchal interpretations are not only used to sideline women from political competition, keeping men in power by relegating women to subordinate roles, but also exploiting their immense resources.
 According to Margheriata Picchi, the marginalization of women in Quranic interpretation resulted in hierarchical gender roles and the false claim of the superiority of men over women.

-According to Picchi, in context of emerging of feminist views by end of 19th century and early 20th century tafsirs i.e. interpretations from Muslim women started coming.
-As per Picchi in context of Muslim women when first wave of feminism came, secular as well as religiously more inclined, both groups of women began using religious arguments to propagate their claims, but access to modernist religious education of first generation of Muslim feminist women was limited and they had to largely rely on arguments forwarded by scholarly modernist men.
-For that reason, except few exception systematic rereading of Islamic texts was still missing in efforts of first batch of equality seeking Muslim women.
-Effective gender egalitarian feminist Hermeneutics of Quranic literature started coming on literary horizons by last quarter of 20th century and started becoming noticeable by 1990s across global Muslim corners.
-This process of Muslim feminist literary emancipation has been happening in considerable competition of revivalist Islamic tendencies, even some of women exegesis distancing themselves from feminist demands of equality sided with conservative views of accepting male dominance and patriarchal interpretations.
+According to Picchi, in the context of emerging feminist views by the end of the 19th century and early 20th century, tafsirs, i.e., interpretations from Muslim women, started coming.
+As per Picchi, in the context of Muslim women, when the first wave of feminism came, secular as well as religiously more inclined, both groups of women began using religious arguments to propagate their claims.
+However, access to modernist religious education of the first generation of Muslim feminist women was limited, and they had to largely rely on arguments forwarded by scholarly modernist men.
+For that reason, with few exceptions, systematic rereading of Islamic texts was still missing in the efforts of the first batch of equality-seeking Muslim women.
+Effective gender egalitarian feminist Hermeneutics of Quranic literature started coming on literary horizons by the last quarter of the 20th century and started becoming noticeable by the 1990s across global Muslim corners.
+This process of Muslim feminist literary emancipation has been happening in considerable competition with revivalist Islamic tendencies, even some women scholars distancing themselves from feminist demands of equality sided with conservative views of accepting male dominance and patriarchal interpretations.

-Since patriarchal culture inherent in classical interpretation produces a gender-biased interpretation, When the idea of gender equality and justice is brought into the Quranic interpretation, for feminists, by the end of the 20th century, gender equality and justice became quite a lively issue.
+Since patriarchal culture inherent in classical interpretation produces a gender-biased interpretation, when the idea of gender equality and justice is brought into the Quranic interpretation, for feminists, by the end of the 20th century, gender equality and justice became quite a lively issue.
 Islamic feminist intellectuals began questioning gender biases in the interpretation of the Quran.
 They study the Quran and interpret Quranic verses from a feminist perspective.
 Criticism of gender bias in the view of classical interpretations gave birth to the Feminist Hermeneutic method for the interpretation of the Quran.